BINPIPE/blueocean/README.md

 # Demonstration of Jenkins Declarative Pipelines with Open-Blue-Ocean Plugin for a simple-java-maven-app

+Jenkins Declarative Pipelines are an easy way to create, adapt, and maintain continuous integration and continuous delivery pipelines as code.
+They can help your organization deliver better software.
+They provide an easy way to visualize the process of building, testing, and deploying software.

+After witnessing/completing this demonstration, you should understand:

+- How to create, run, analyze and save a Declarative Pipeline using the Blue Ocean Editor and the Blue Ocean text editor
+- The structure of a Declarative Pipeline, including the role of the stage, step, agent and post sections
+- How to control the flow of execution in a Declarative Pipeline
+- Pipeline capabilities that provide fit and finish to your Pipeline

+You’ll learn best practice solutions to help you maximize your use of Jenkins.
+You should expect to walk away with concrete best practices that you can implement, to level up your Jenkins and keep those Pipelines humming along.

 <pre>
 <a href="https://www.binpipe.org">BINPIPE</a> aims to simplify learning for those who are looking to make a foothold in the industry.